Éamonn O'Doherty (sculptor)

-Éamonn O'Doherty (1939 – 4 August 2011) was an Irish sculptor, painter, printmaker, photographer and lecturer.
-He was best known for his sculptures in public places.
+Éamonn O'Doherty (18 June 1939 – 4 August 2011) was an Irish sculptor, painter, printmaker, photographer and lecturer.
+He was known for his sculptures in public places, with author Brian Lynch describing him in 2008 as "the best-known of any living Irish artist (although) he may also be, as far as name-recognition is concerned, the least famous."
 He was born in Derry and raised in Donegal, and died, aged 72, in Dublin.

-Well known sculptures by Éamonn O'Doherty include the Quincentennial Sculpture on Eyre Square in Galway and the Anna Livia monument, in 2011 moved to the Croppies' Acre Memorial Park, in Dublin.
+Well-known sculptures by Éamonn O'Doherty include the Quincentennial Sculpture on Eyre Square in Galway and the Anna Livia monument, in 2011 moved to the Croppies' Acre Memorial Park, in Dublin.
+In Derry, his sculpture group The Emigrants stands on the site of the former Derry docks where so many immigrants departed for a new life in America.
+An original drawing of the artist is exhibited in the Tower Museum in Derry.

 O'Doherty also won awards for his paintings, amongst other on the Irish Exhibition of Living Art.
-An exhibition of his photographs from the collection of the Irish Traditional Music Archive toured around the United States.
+In 2002, an exhibition of his photographs from the collection of the Irish Traditional Music Archive toured around the United States.

 In the summer of 1966, O'Doherty was the first manager of Sweeney's Men and had painted the band's logo on the front of their van, from a drawing by Johnny Moynihan.
 According to Andy Irvine, O'Doherty was quite adept at playing the flute.
 He had also toured with Irvine in Denmark in the early part of 1966.